mumuxi15/mumuxi15.github.io/_posts/2018-05-28-anime_recommender.md

 | Tokyo Ghoul     | 0.02    | 0.56    | 0.76    | 0.12    | 0.00    |
 | One Piece       | 0.05    | 0.00    | 0.00    | 0.45    | 0.00    |

-By averaging all user's past watched anime topics, we can get user's preference on topic.
-Then we can calculate cosine similarity between user topic matrices and anime topic matrice to generate recommendations.
+By averaging all user's past watched anime topics, we can get user's preference on topics.
+Then we can calculate cosine similarity between user topic matrix and anime topic matrix to generate recommendations.

-Please wait for the update, ....

-Conclusion:

-The important factors of a good recommender: diversity, privacy, robustness, serendipity, labelling.
+Then we combine the outcome from two recommender.